 - The awardee must be an ACA member.

 - An individual can only be nominated for one award per year.

-- Explain why the research is of interest and importance to the counseling profession.
+- Explain why the nominee's research is of interest and importance to the counseling profession.

-- Include a two-page summary of the thesis, dissertation or original manuscript that demonstrates the scholarship of the nominee.
+Each nomination must include a two-page summary of the nominee's thesis, dissertation or original manuscript that demonstrates the scholarship of the nominee.
 Indicate if the manuscript has been submitted and/or accepted for publication.

 Supported and sponsored by the American Counseling Association Foundation.

 Mary Chase Mize